 Pressmaster / Shutterstock.com

 If you’re asking a new acquaintance for something, make sure your request is specific and something he or she can deliver on.
 Don’t ask someone to keep you in mind if any positions open up — face it, they’re too busy to keep you in mind.
 Instead, ask if you can contact them in a month — after the holidays, or in the new fiscal year — to see whether anything new has cropped up.

 If you have a specific goal in mind, simply ask: “Whom do you think I should I talk to?”
 People typically feel good about making an introduction.

 7. Don’t drop the ball on referrals

 One major networking mistake is to take contact information and not follow up.
 Thank the person, take the recommended action and tell your contact what transpired — or at least explain why you didn’t take action.

 Evgeny Karandaev / Shutterstock.com

-It’s not necessarily going to make sense to take notes when you are conversing (like when you’re standing around with a drink in one hand and a plate of hors d’oeuvres in the other), but soon after you meet a new contact, put a few helpful notes on the back of their business card.
-What industry are they in?
+Soon after you meet a new contact, put a few helpful notes on the back of their business card.
+What industry is the contact in?
 What did you discuss?
 Did you promise to send something or otherwise follow up?

 9. Show gratitude, and be specific